terra-money/docs/tutorial-style-guide.md

 **Example**:

-"Terra.js is the Terra network's Javascript SDK.
-In this tutorial, you will learn how to set up your environment, make a transaction, and..."
+"Terrad is the command line interface and node daemon for interacting with the Terra blockchain.
+In this tutorial, you will learn how to install Terrad, make a query, and..."

 ### Prerequisites